 When Should You Put Your Lemon Tree Back Outside?

 Putting your lemon tree back outside will help it flourish from the increase in sunlight as well as access to pollinators.
-While Meyer lemons can self-pollinate, it can help to have the extra pollination from pollinators such as bees and hummingbirds.
-So, when exactly should you move your Meyer lemon tree back outside?
+While lemons can self-pollinate, it can help to have the extra pollination from pollinators such as bees and hummingbirds.
+So, when exactly should you move your lemon tree back outside?

 You should put your potted lemon tree back outside as soon as the last spring frost has passed.
 But first, gradually harden the tree off to the change of temperature over 3 weeks.
 Start with 1-2 hours a day and increase to full-time.